 - Children's Social Work Services investigations or assessments of concerns under section 17 of the Children Act 1989.
 Children's Social Care will assume that we have obtained consent from the parents to share information unless we make them aware that there is a specific issue about consent.
-This must be discussed with a social worker at the Front Door For Families. - Early Help Assessments.
+This must be discussed with the social worker requesting information. - Early Help Assessments.
 Assessments are undertaken with the agreement of the child and their parents or carers. - 12.10 If you are in any doubt about the need for seeking consent, get advice from the Designated Safeguarding Lead. - 12.11 Keep a record of your decision to share information, with or without consent, and the reasons for it.
 Remember also that it is just as important to keep a record of why you decided not to share information as why you did so.